gymnasium/exploring-ais-role-in-accessibility/README.md

 **Aaron Gustafson:** They should be.

 **Jeremy Osborn:** They should be.
-But Ramon maybe behind the scenes can track that down.
+But Roman maybe behind the scenes can track that down.
 It would be good to get captions enabled here.
 So yeah, so your day-to-day — I think when we had a call a couple of weeks ago, it’s kind of curious.
 Like, what in general do you end up doing, and some of the things that you are responsible for having to do with all things AI and accessible?

 **Andrew Miller:** I seem to remember when we asked you, “So you’re involved in a lot of things, so what is your day-to-day?”
 And I think that was literally the phrase.
 And when you were done with that inventory of things, that sounded more things than would fit into 24 hours.